miikka/split-token/README.md

 but you store it in the database in two parts called _selector_ and _verifier_.
 Selector is stored as-is and verifier is hashed before saving it.

-When the user tries to use a token, you split it and use the selecotr to look up the verifier hash from the database.
+When the user tries to use a token, you split it and use the selector to look up the verifier hash from the database.
 Then you hash the user-supplied verifier and check that it matches the stored hash.
 This achieves two things: